simo-pagliu/Magistrale/Project Managment/Notes.md

 ## Scope Definition and WBSs

-The scope of the project encompasses the complete lifecycle of an industrial system, from initial process engineering through procurement, construction, and testing of the final assembly.
+The scope of the project covers the complete lifecycle of an industrial system, from initial process engineering through procurement, construction, and testing of the final assembly.
 The objective is to provide a fully functional and validated skid-based system, ready for integration within a larger plant environment.

 The scope was defined through a detailed decomposition using three alternative Work Breakdown Structures:
     - **WBS1: Phase-Oriented**